mahoney1/test/eploy-to-fabric-multi-org.md

 You must first locate the certificate file for this user.
 The certificate is the public part of the identity.
 The certificate file can be found in the `signcerts` subdirectory and is named `Admin@org1.example.com-cert.pem`.

 Next, you must locate the private key file for this user.
 The private key is used to sign transactions as this identity.
 The private key file can be found in the `keystore` subdirectory.
-The name of the private key file is a long hexadecimal string, with a suffix of `_sk`, for example `78f2139bfcfc0edc7ada0801650ed785a11cfcdef3f9c36f3c8ca2ebfa00a59c_sk`.
-The name will change every time the configuration is generated.
+The name of the private key file is a long hexadecimal string, with a suffix of `_sk`, for example: `78f2139bfcfc0edc7ada0801650ed785a11cfcdef3f9c36f3c8ca2ebfa00a59c_sk`.
+The name will change every time the configuration is generated, hence the wildcard below.

 Remember the path to both of these files - or copy them into the same directory as the connection profile file `/tmp/composer/org1/byfn-network-org1.json` that you created in step three.
 You will need these files in the next steps.
 Use the following commands to do this: